Why do students take state tests?

 State achievement tests tell us how well our students are growing in the knowledge and skills outlined in Ohio’s Learning Standards.
 These tests help guide and strengthen future teaching so we can be sure that we are preparing our students for long-term success in school, college, careers and life.
 Test results also allow citizens to know how their local schools are performing compared to others around the state.

 Which tests will be given for what grade level?

 High School Courses

-End-of-course tests in English language arts II, algebra I, geometry (or integrated mathematics I and II), biology or physical science, American history and American government.
+End-of-course tests in English language arts II, algebra I, geometry (or integrated mathematics I and II), biology, American history and American government.

 When will the tests take place at OCS?

 Spring 2023 Testing